 Created by kids, SOL’s mission is to prevent pollution on our beaches through organized beach clean-ups and by spreading awareness throughout our community.
 SOL plans events four times a year and all the events are open to the public.
 Often times an educational component is included in the event.
 Students have learned about sea turtles, sharks and Florida’s coral reefs.
 SOL has hosted a turtle release and a shark tagging excursion.
 By educating our youth SOL hopes to decrease the amount of trash on our beaches in the future.

-SOL is the proud recipient of the Klean It Up Grant through the Youth Ocean Conservation Team.
+SOL is the proud recipient of the Klean It Up Grant and the Guy Harvey Foundation Grant through the Youth Ocean Conservation Team.
 The Youth Ocean Conservation Team is a global network of youth and adults dedicated to protecting our planet’s marine ecosystems.

-SOL, Saving Ocean Life, was founded in 2014 by Joey Goldstein, an eighth grader who lives in Hollywood, FL.
+SOL, Saving Ocean Life, was founded in 2014 by Joey Goldstein who lives in Ft.
+Lauderdale, FL.
 While attending fourth grade Joey learned about the problems facing our oceans and coastlines.
 She told her parents she needed to do something to help the marine life and to find a way to stop pollution from getting to our beaches.
 Joey was determined to spread awareness to her community so she organized her first beach clean-up.
-Now, SOL hosts educational events and beach clean-ups four times a year.
-Hundreds of families have attended these events throughout South Florida.
+Now, SOL hosts educational events and beach clean-ups.
+Hundreds of families have attended these events throughout South Florida over the years.
 Joey’s hope is that children will learn about the environmental issues and will continue to be conscientious citizens for the rest of their lives.